-Some experiments have been conducted to measure the delay with or without the proxy.
-Although DTN is by definition tolerant to delay, a long transmission delay on a link between nodes could reduce the amount of data two nodes can exchange before the disconnection is disrupted.
+A series of tests were carried out on the implementation to measure the bundle transmission delay with and without the Application Layer optimization between two connected nodes.
+Based on the results we discuss whether the proxy adds significant delays.
+Although DTN is by definition tolerant to delay, a long transmission delay on a link between nodes could reduce the amount of data two nodes can exchange before the connection is disrupted.
 Hence it is important to ensure that our work does not add significant delay.